Public Services and Procurement Canada Code of conduct

 - We ensure the proper management of procurement activities through compliance with all applicable practices, controls and policies

 - We account for and protect government property and other valuables that we possess or manage.
-In addition, we use government-owned or -leased property or valuables for authorized business purposes.
+In addition, we use government-owned or -leased property or valuables for authorized business purposes only.
 We adhere to policies and guidelines regarding government computer systems and electronic networks

 - We deliver effective services to clients and strive for excellence and continuous improvement in the quality of our services and programs—to enhance client satisfaction and provide the best possible value to Canadians